datahub-by-urmi/uber-data-engineering-etl-project/README.md

 Connected BigQuery tables to Looker Studio to build dashboards and KPIs for data exploration.

 ### What I Learned / Challenges
 - Debugged BigQuery export issues related to Python dependencies and schema/data-type alignment.

-- Faced performance bottlenecks when transforming a large dataset (~100K rows) in Mage due to converting outputs into dictionaries, which caused pipeline freezes.
+- Faced performance bottlenecks when transforming a large dataset (~100K rows) in Mage due to memory-intensive dictionary conversions.
+Isolated the issue by validating transformations on    a reduced dataset, then optimized the pipeline by retaining Pandas DataFrames instead of dictionaries, enabling reliable processing of the full dataset.

-- Isolated the issue by testing transformations on a smaller dataset and learned that dictionary conversions are memory-intensive for large volumes.

-- Improved pipeline reliability by keeping transformations in Pandas DataFrames and modularizing the workflow into loader → transformer → exporter blocks.

 - Designed a star schema in BigQuery to support efficient analytics and dashboarding.